gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideTesting.md

 your GWT app just as they would any other, perhaps even more than usual.

-For some tips along these lines take a look at the *Best Practices For Architecting Your GWT App* ([video](https://www.youtube.com/watch?v=PDuhR18-EdM) or [slides](http://dl.google.com/io/2009/pres/Th_0200_GoogleWebToolkitArchitecture-BestPracticesForArchitectingYourGWTApp.pdf)) given at Google I/O in May of 2009.
+For some tips along these lines take a look at the *Best Practices For Architecting Your GWT App* talk ([video](https://www.youtube.com/watch?v=PDuhR18-EdM) or [slides](http://dl.google.com/io/2009/pres/Th_0200_GoogleWebToolkitArchitecture-BestPracticesForArchitectingYourGWTApp.pdf)) given at Google I/O in May of 2009.
 And keep an eye on this site for more more articles in the same vein.